ilios/user-guide/learner-groups/sub-groups.md

-## Sub Groups
+## Subgroups

-Sub groups are simply learner groups within learner groups.
+Subgroups are simply learner groups within learner groups.
 A learner who is in a sub group is also a member of the parent(s).
 To add one or more Sub Groups, navigate to a Learner Group that needs to have one or more Sub Groups created below it.
 Click as shown below to start this process.

 ![click to add](../images/sub_groups/click_to_add.png)